Uterine Fibroid Embolization in Mobile, AL

 What to Expect During Uterine Fibroid Embolization

-Prior to your UFE procedure: your physician will tell you when you need to stop eating and whether you should take your other medications the day of the surgery.
+Before your UFE procedure: your physician will tell you when you need to stop eating and whether you should take your other medications the day of the surgery.

 During your UFE procedure: you will be sedated, but not unconscious.
 The procedure usually takes one to three hours.
 The steps of UFE, which is a minimally invasive procedure, include: